tomberek/mcm/manual/iv.md

 (d) That the accused remained absent until the date alleged.

---LSQP--Note: If the absence was terminated by apprehension, add
+[Note: If the absence was terminated by apprehension, add

-the following element--RSQP--
+the following element]

 (e) That the accused's absence was terminated by apprehension.